FWBS Exclusive Tours

 Cost per person:

-Double Occupancy - $210
+Double Occupancy -

-Single Occupancy - $260
+Single Occupancy -

 It’ll be a late evening, yet we’ll get up wicked early the next day for another carpool up the same mountain for the thrush, regardless of if we saw it the night before.
 We’ll be on the road before the town wakes up (note: most rooms do not have coffee pots, so plan accordingly) so we’ll serve a light continental breakfast (included) with some sort of liquid brain (coffee) in the field, upon arrival in the realm of the Bicknell’s Thrush.
+If you have dietary concerns or limitations, it would be best to bring your own light breakfast as we're likely to offer something along the lines of bagels with spreads.

 We’ll spend as much time as necessary, or until it just gets too late to have a chance at the thrush, enjoying the likes of Blackpoll Warblers and perhaps a Fox Sparrow or two.
-We’ll be on foot for a while, including some incline, but most of our birding will be on dirt roads or short sections of trail.
+We’ll be on foot for a while, including some inclines, but most of our birding will be on dirt roads or short sections of trail.
 Then, we’ll begin our trek downhill, making stops for other specialties, especially Philadelphia Vireo and Mourning Warbler, most of which will be roadside or view short walks.

 Included: